EnochGao/vite-plugin-pwa-docs/guide/prompt-for-update.md

 ---
-title: Prompt for new content refreshing | Guide
+title: Prompt for new content refreshing | 指南
 outline: deep
 ---